snap-stanford/graphwave/README.md

 GraphWave was written for __Python 2.7__ and requires the installation of the following Python libraries:

-+ __pygsp__: module for computing the wavelets (from the  [EPFL website](https://pygsp.readthedocs.io/en/stable/)  ).
-To install, simply run in your local terminal:
 + __networkx__: allows easy manipulation and plotting of graph objects (more information in the [Networkx website](https://networkx.github.io)).
 + __pyemd__: module for computing Earth Mover distances (for trying out other distances between diffusion distributions.
 More information in the [pyemd website](https://github.com/wmayner/pyemd))

-Can install these using `pip install -r requirements.txt`

-Also, need standard packages: __scipy, sklearn, seaborn__ for analyzing and plotting results
+Also, need standard packages: __scipy, sklearn, seaborn__ for analyzing and plotting results.

+Note: heat diffusion scaling wavelets can also be computed with the Graph Signal Processing toolbox  __pygsp__ (accessible through the  [EPFL website](https://pygsp.readthedocs.io/en/stable/)  ), which, beyond structural similarities, has plenty of extremely useful features for handling signals on graphs.